“Harry Potter: The Exhibition” – Toronto, ON, Canada

 From April 9, 2010, to August 22, 2010, Harry Potter: The Exhibition was hosted at the Ontario Science Centre in Toronto, Canada.
-In addition to immersive experiences that make the attendees feel like they’re really in the films, exhibition staff was on site to answer questions and give everyone a look behind the scenes at what goes into creating such a unique show.
+This was its third North American stop and third stop overall.

-James and Oliver Phelps came in next and we got to have a short Q&A with them.
-Of course, one of the first things they were asked about was the Wizarding World of Harry Potter theme park and Deathly Hallows filming.
+James and Oliver Phelps came in next, and we got to have a short Q&A with them.
+Of course, one of the first things they were asked about was the Wizarding World of Harry Potter theme park and filming Harry Potter and the Deathly Hallows.
 They stated that they weren’t allowed to disclose much information, except that they’ve been filming some “cool action sequences” for Deathly Hallows.
-Their personal favorites from the Exhibition were of course the Weasleys’ Wizard Wheezes joke shop items and Buckbeak.
-James’ favorite joke shop item was the Puking Pasties, while Oliver preferred the Nose-Biting Teacups.
-James’ favorite magical creature was the dragon, Oliver’s was the phoenix.
-James’ favorite scene to film in the movies was the Yule Ball scene because of the decoration of the Great Hall and the fact that they had to learn how to waltz.
-Oliver’s favorite scene to film was their first scene on Platform 9 & 3/4.
-Their favorite Harry Potter book is Prisoner of Azkaban, which they had read while on vacation a few weeks before screen testing for the movies.
+Their personal favorites from the exhibition are of course the Weasleys’ Wizard Wheezes joke shop items and Buckbeak.
+James’s favorite joke shop item is the Puking Pasties, while Oliver prefers the Nose-Biting Teacups.
+James’s favorite magical creature was the dragon, Oliver’s was the phoenix.
+James’s favorite scene to film in the movies is the Yule Ball scene because of the decoration of the Great Hall and the fact that they had to learn how to waltz.
+Oliver’s favorite scene to film is their first scene on Platform 9 & 3/4.
+Their favorite Harry Potter book is Harry Potter and the Prisoner of Azkaban, which they had read while on vacation a few weeks before screen-testing for the movies.
 When asked about their future plans, they said that they definitely want to continue acting after Harry Potter is over.
-When they spoke about Harry Potter fans, they expressed, “Potter fans are great in general.”
+When they spoke about Potterheads, they expressed, “Potter fans are great in general.”